lcp2000/Cloudflare-DNS-Updater/README.md

       cd into the cfdns directory.
       /#: cd /home/apps/cfdns

-      create the cfdns.sh file using nano or vim, and copy the contents of the script into it.
+      create the cfdns.sh file using nano or vim and copy the contents of the script into it.
       /#: nano cfdns.sh

       right click to paste (on DietPi)